It would be nice to be able to manage IPv6 hosts/subnets within Foreman.

 #5 Updated by Ronald van Zantvoort about 5 years ago

 IPv4 is rapidly running out here and we're now starting to recycle our own unused IPv4's (they're becoming valuable <sigh>) for our customers in favour of an IPv6 setup.
 The branch already looked in pretty good shape, especially for a single commit ;)

 Please consider adding at least basic subnet administration for 1.7!

-#9 Updated by Tomas Olivares almost 4 years ago
+#9 Updated by Tomas Olivares about 4 years ago